JBEI/ice/README.txt

 1. Requirements
 ===============

 JBEIR dependns on external software.
-The only requirement to run JBEIR is Postgres and a java based web server like Tomcat or Jetty.
+The minimum requirement to run JBEIR is Postgres and a java based web server like Tomcat or Jetty.
 To make significant modifications or customizations, we use the optional development tools below.

+To use BLAST to search sequences, it must be installed on your system.
+Then update the jbeir.properties file to tell jbeir where it is.

 1.1 Postgres
 ------------